czjan23/Harddrive-Storage-Performance-Test/README.md

 First, an interesting fact is that on AWS EC2, both writing speed and reading speed drop quickly when the file size increases from 1MB to 128MB.
 We assume that this is caused by the time spent on spreading the file to different nodes.

 Second, in general, AWS EC2 performs the best while Google Cloud Platform performs the worst in both tests.
-To some extend, this explains the percentage distribution of application workloads on each IaaS platform offerings.</i>
+To some extent, this explains the percentage distribution of application workloads on each IaaS platform offerings.</i>